open-dis/opendis7-source-generator/README.md

 (The following steps are ripe for automation using a custom Ant/Netbeans task.)

 There are five separate class groups that are generated separately.
 Some need prior groups to be built and compiled before they can be compiled with no errors.
-There are several defined source folder in the project.
-One is `./src-specialcase` .
+There are several defined source folders in the project.
+One is `./src-specialcase`.
 This small group of class files requires the presence of the generated pdus before properly compiling.
 Similarly the pdus require the presence of the enumerations before they can be built.

 To handle this complexity, 5 separate run configurations have been defined and numbered: